Blow Molding

 Design Considerations

-- Provide target part weight, resin grade, annual volume, and any drop or pressure requirements to help shops size tooling and process windows accurately
+- Call out material, color, target weight, and any leak/pressure requirements to help suppliers set process windows and quote accurately